dpuelz/Data-Science-for-Economics-and-Policy/README.md

 - Loren Nix
 - Jeremy Chen

-TAs will host a coding session on Friday morning.  *Attendance is strongly encouraged*.
+TAs will host a coding session on Friday from 10:00a-11:30a in TBA.  *Attendance is strongly encouraged*.

 ## Class meetings

 - Tuesday and Thursday, from 11:00p-12:30p in CBA 2.564.
-- Friday, from 10:00a-11:30a in TBA.

 ## Exercises